lavanya25114/Nebula_creator_dashboard/README.md

 # Nebula Creator Dashboard (Prototype)

 This repository contains a Streamlit-based prototype of the Nebula Accelerator Creator Dashboard.
-The UI is modular, component-driven, and data-agnostic — dummy data lives inside `data/dummy_data.py` and pages are located under `pages/`.
+The UI is modular, component driven, and data agnostic, dummy data lives inside `data/dummy_data.py` and pages are located under `pages/`.